About AEP

 • Level 6: University Prep*

-*Students can now earn up to 15 credits toward WWU graduation with any undergraduate degree in IEP levels 5 and 6.
+*Students can now earn up to 15 credits toward WWU graduation with any undergraduate degree in AEP levels 5 and 6.
 This equals one full quarter of undergraduate study.

 IEP Courses